William2399/cse15l-lab-reports/index.md

    ![](Terminal_pic.png)

 3. Follow the CSE 15L [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).
-Make sure you record your CSE 15L account username and its associated password.
+Make sure you record your CSE 15L account username and its associated password somewhere safe!

 4. Head back to your VSCode terminal and paste in the given command: ![](ssh_command.png)

-   Make sure you replace the *zz* with the letters at the end of your own CSE 15L account.
+   Remember to replace the *zz* with the letters at the end of your own CSE 15L account.

 5. For your first time connecting to the server, you will receive a message that reads in part "The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established ...
 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-   Procced to type in **yes** and enter your account's password.
+   Procced by typing in **yes** and then entering your account's password.

    *Please note that your password won't be visable when you type it.
 Type in your password without any mistakes!*